-If you want to keep your plants healthy and looking beautiful all year long, you need to use the best fertilizer for houseplants available to you.
+If you want to keep your plants healthy and looking beautiful all year long, you need to use the best fertilizer for houseplants.

-Without further ado, let’s get started with the best fertilizer for houseplants!
+Let’s get started with the best fertilizer for houseplants without further ado!

 The best fertilizer for houseplants (A buyers guide)